Muchaszewski/IQ/README.md

 # Inventory Quest

-Project of RPG, Idle, Turn based game.
+Project of RPG, Idle game.
 You are controlling your character to defeat countless monsters and acquire loot, and gain experience!

+Poject contains of 2 parts:
+  1. Game made on Unity3D engine: https://unity3d.com/
+  2. WPF based in game monster and items editor: https://msdn.microsoft.com/pl-pl/library/ms754130(v=vs.110).aspx

 Project has been discontinued and now serves purpose of portfolio.